samiulextreem/Scratch_RL/README.md

 # Scratch_RL
 collection of reinforcement learning

-this repo contains codes for implementing various RL algorithom from scratch.
+this repo contains codes for implemention of various RL algorithom from scratch.